7 days in Calabria, Italy itinerary: a complete guide

 Inside the Piedigrotta cave church

-That’s one of the reasons why fishermen and stonemasons decided to work on a place where to store and protect the painting that saved the sailors’ life.
+That’s one of the reasons why fishermen and stonemasons decided to work on a place to store and protect the painting that saved the sailors’ lives.

 Among the statues appear: